Bird strike: Relocation

 Relocation of raptors from airports is often considered preferable to lethal control methods by both biologists and the public.
 There are complex legal issues surrounding the capture and relocation of species protected by the Migratory Bird Treaty Act of 1918 and the Bald and Golden Eagle Protection Act of 1940.
 Prior to capture, proper permits must be obtained and the high mortality rates as well as the risk of disease transmission associated with relocation must be weighed.
 Between 2008 and 2010, U.S. Department of Agriculture Wildlife Services personnel relocated 606 red-tailed hawks from airports in the United States after the failure of multiple harassment attempts.
-The return rate of these hawks was 6%; however the relocation mortality rate for these hawks was never determined (DeVault et al. 2013).
+The return rate of these hawks was 6%; the relocation mortality rate for these hawks was never determined.

 Lethal

 Lethal wildlife control on airports falls into two categories: reinforcement of other non-lethal methods and population control.

 Reinforcement

 The premise of effigies, pyrotechnics, and propane exploders is that there be a perceived immediate danger to the species to be dispersed.
 Initially, the sight of an unnaturally positioned effigy or the sound of pyrotechnics or exploders is enough to elicit a danger response from wildlife.
-As wildlife become habituated to non-lethal methods the culling of small numbers of wildlife in the presence of conspecifics can restore the danger response (Baxter and Allan 2008, Cook et al. 2008, Commander, Naval Installations Command 2010, DeVault et al. 2013).
+As wildlife become habituated to non-lethal methods, the culling of small numbers of wildlife in the presence of conspecifics can restore the danger response.